 What is Halal tourism?

 Halal tourism can be numerous things.
 For example Halal tourism is an alcohol free environment.
-But this can also mean that the hotels and the beaches are sex separated.
-Turkey is one of the first country providing halal hotels for Muslims.
+But this can also mean that the hotels and the beaches are separated.
+Turkey is one of the first countries providing halal hotels for Muslims.

 This looks like nothing special but a lot of Mvslim countries don’t even have this kind of hotels.